-The FLETA Procedures and Standards 2015 Edition states:
+The FLETA Procedures and Standards 2020 Edition states:

-If the agency has ten or more training programs, beyond their basic training and basic instructor training programs, then supporting evidence will come from five of the “other” training programs.
+If the academy has 10 or more training programs, beyond the basic training and basic instructor training programs, then supporting evidence will come from five of the “other” training programs.
 The academy will list the training programs used to represent the academy in the SAM.
 If necessary, the academy may use more than five programs to demonstrate that it meets the standards.
 The academy will include the additional program(s) in the SAM, if known, before submission to the OA, on the ISCR, and in the FLETA Assessment Report.

 When none of the selected “other” training programs have had the opportunity to perform an activity, as it relates to a standard, the academy will include policy and/or evidence from the academy’s basic training and/or basic instructor training program(s) in the file.
 The OA only acknowledges N/A status for applicable academy standards when none of the training programs under the academy perform the requirement of the standard.
 The assessment team validates the N/A during the FLETA assessment.

 When an academy does not have additional training programs beyond its basic training and/or basic instructor training program(s), the academy must receive approval from the FLETA OA Executive Director to use evidence from the basic training and basic instructor training programs.
 The applicant must ensure this approval is noted in the application for academy accreditation and the SAM.

 When an academy does not have basic training programs as defined in this Manual, the academy will substitute its primary program(s) as a replacement for the basic training requirement, and follow the process outlined above as if the primary program(s) were basic training.